pixop/video-compare/README.md

     ./video-compare -d video1.mp4 video2.mp4

 Increase bit depth to 10 bits per color component (8 bits is the default).
 Fidelity is increased while performance takes a hit.
-Significantly reduces visible banding on higher grade displays:
+Significantly reduces visible banding on systems with a higher grade display and driver support for 30-bit color:

     ./video-compare -b video1.mp4 video2.mp4